 Aspen Group, Inc. (together with its subsidiaries, the "Company" or "AGI") is a holding company.
-AGI has two subsidiaries, Aspen University Inc. ("Aspen University" or "Aspen") organized in 1987 and United States University Inc. ("USU").
-On March 13, 2012, the Company was recapitalized in a reverse merger.
+AGI has three subsidiaries, Aspen University Inc. organized in 1987, United States University Inc., and Aspen Nursing, Inc. ("ANI").
+ANI is a subsidiary of Aspen University Inc. On March 13, 2012, the Company was recapitalized in a reverse merger.